lrdsmmndz/isdevopss11/ISDEVOPS_Borja/README.txt

-Hi, this is Lourdes Mendoza!
+Hi, this is Louis Borja!

-My Favorite Movie is Avengers: Endgame
+My Favorite Movie is The Wolf of Wallstreet
 My Favorite Band is Twice
 And my Favorite Song is Yes or Yes by Twice